ActNAS : Generating Efficient YOLO Models using Activation NAS: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel approach called Activation NAS, which generates YOLO model architectures using a search space of different activations for individual constituent layers.
-Our mixed activation models demonstrate slightly better performance than the SiLU-based YOLO model on the COCO dataset, while being significantly more efficient, with 6\% to 23\% lower latency depending on the hardware.
-The NAS approach leverages the zero-cost NWOT score to avoid training a large set of candidate models, making this method practical for model optimization.
-These experiments suggest that, instead of using a single activation function across the entire model, a combination of latency and accuracy budgets can be used to create custom mixed activation models that fit within specified accuracy, latency, and memory constraints.
-Future work will expand the benchmarking results to YOLO models with greater width and depth, allowing us to further explore performance improvements and trends in speedup.
+In this paper, we present a novel approach called Activation NAS (ActNAS), designed to generate YOLO model architectures through a unique search space of varied activation functions for each layer.
+Our mixed-activation models deliver performance comparable to SiLU/Hardswish-based models on the COCO dataset, while offering up to 1.66x greater efficiency, depending on the hardware.
+This efficiency is achieved using a Neural Architecture Search (NAS) approach that leverages the zero-cost NWOT score, enabling us to skip the costly process of training a vast number of candidate models, thus making model optimization more practical.
+Our experiments suggest that, rather than using a single activation function across all model layers, a combination of latency and accuracy constraints can guide the creation of custom mixed-activation models tailored to meet specific accuracy, latency, and memory requirements.
+Furthermore, we demonstrate that models optimized with particular hardware in mind (hardware-aware models) achieve peak performance on that hardware, yet may underperform on others.
+This finding is crucial for model accelerators and NPUs with varying architectures, where hardware-agnostic optimizations often fail to yield efficient models.

 {

 }